Research

 • Mathematics of data science

 The MATH+ Spotlight talks aim to strengthen the connections between ongoing research projects in MATH+ and keep MATH+ members up to date with what’s currently happing in the Cluster.
-They are meant to foster relations between and across Applications Areas and Emerging Fields as well as Incubator and Transfer projects.
+They are meant to foster relations between and across Applications Areas and Emerging Fields as well as Incubator and Partnership projects.
 At the same idea, BMS Phase I students can get ideas for their dissertation topics.
 In each talk, the (post) doctoral researchers from the projects shine a spotlight onto their scientific work.

 Further details can be found here.